Frequently Asked Questions about visiting Discover

 We are a place where children and their families can enjoy playing, learning and making up stories together.

 Everyone who visits gets to play in our two floors of Story Worlds, and our Story Garden.
 These are magical spaces to help kids’ imaginations run wild.
 Our Story Builders pop up throughout the day to tell stories, sing songs and help little ones play, create and imagine.
-Your Session Pass will give you access to these spaces.
+Your Entry ticket will give you access to these spaces.

 When you visit Discover, you can also add on additional events to your booking – these can include Storytelling Sessions for different ages, special events with authors and illustrators, and our spectacular, themed Immersive Exhibitions, where stories are brought even more amazingly to life – these change once each year.